 9.4.2.250.2 Beamforming Capability subelement

 The Requested BRP SC Blocks subfield indicates the minimum number of data SC blocks that the STA requests be included in a PPDU carrying a TRN field and transmitted to the STA.
-The value of this subfield ranges from 0 through aBRPminSCblocks inclusive.
+The subfield is set to dot11RequestedBRPMinDataLength.

-The MU-MIMO Supported subfield is set to 1 to indicate that the STA supports the DL MU-MIMO protocol including the MU-MIMO beamforming protocol described in 10.43.10.2.3.
-The subfield is set to 0 otherwise.
+The MU-MIMO Supported subfield indicates if the STA supports the DL MU-MIMO protocol including the MU-MIMO beamforming protocol described in 10.43.10.2.3.
+The subfield is set to 1 if dot11EDMGMIMOSupport is either muAndSuMimo (2) or reciprocalMuMimoAndSuMimo (3), and is set to 0 otherwise.

-The Reciprocal MU-MIMO Supported subfield is set to 1 to indicate that the STA supports the reciprocal MU-MIMO protocol specified in 10.43.10.2.3.3.3.
-The subfield is set to 0 otherwise.
+The Reciprocal MU-MIMO Supported subfield indicates if the STA supports the reciprocal MU-MIMO protocol specified in 10.43.10.2.3.3.3.
+The subfield is set to 1 if dot11EDMGMIMOSupport is reciprocalMuMimoAndSuMimo (3), and is set to 0 otherwise.
 This subfield is reserved if the MU-MIMO Supported field is 0.

-The SU-MIMO Supported subfield is set to 1 to indicate that the STA supports the SU-MIMO protocol including the SU-MIMO beamforming protocol described in 10.43.10.2.2.
-The subfield is set to 0 otherwise.
+The SU-MIMO Supported subfield indicates if the STA supports the SU-MIMO protocol including the SU-MIMO beamforming protocol described in 10.43.10.2.2.
+The subfield is set to 1 if dot11EDMGMIMOSupport is suMimoOnly (1), and is set to 0 otherwise.

-The Grant Required subfield is set to 1 to indicate that the STA requires reception of a Grant frame to set up a MIMO configuration.
-The subfield is set to 0 if a Grant frame is not necessary to set up a MIMO configuration.
+The Grant Required subfield indicates if the STA requires reception of a Grant frame to set up a MIMO configuration.
+The subfield is set to set to 1 if dot11EDMGBFGrantRequired is true, and is set to 0 otherwise.
 The Grant Required subfield is reserved if both the MU-MIMO Supported subfield and the SU-MIMO Supported subfield are set to 0.

-The DMG TRN RX Only Capable subfield is set to 1 to indicate that the STA is capable of receiving only DMG TRNs as defined in 20.10.2.2.2, even when such TRNs are appended to an EDMG PPDU (see 29.9.2.2.3).
+The DMG TRN RX Only Capable subfield indicates if the STA is capable of receiving only DMG TRNs as defined in 20.10.2.2.2, even when such TRNs are appended to an EDMG PPDU (see 29.9.2.2.3).
+The subfield is set to 1 if dot11EDMGBFDMGTRNRXOnly is true.
 Otherwise, this subfield is set to 0.

-The First Path Training Supported subfield is set to 1 to indicate that the STA supports the first path beamforming training procedure defined in 10.43.10.6.
-This subfield is set to 0 otherwise.
+The First Path Training Supported subfield indicates if the STA supports the first path beamforming training procedure defined in 10.43.10.6.
+This subfield is set to 1 if dot11FirstPathTraining is true, and is set to 0 otherwise.

 The Dual Polarization TRN Capability subfield is formatted as shown in Figure 47.